guacamole-hunter/calvin/README.md

 ### Usage

 1. **Upload Manuals**: Before asking questions, ensure you've uploaded the relevant manuals.
 Calvin will process and index them for searching.
-2. **Ask Away**: Type in your question in the provided text box and hit "Search".
-Calvin will search through the manuals and provide you with the most relevant information.
+2. **Ask Away**: Type in your question in the provided text box and hit "Send".
+Calvin will search through the manuals and provide you with instructions based on the most relevant information.

 ## Support